Outwood Grange Academies Trust

-Outwood Grange Academies Trust (OGAT) is a multi-academy trust (MAT) that operates forty schools (twenty-eight secondary and twelve primary) across northern England and the East Midlands.
+Outwood Grange Academies Trust (OGAT) is a multi-academy trust (MAT) that operates 41 schools (28 secondary and 13 primary) across northern England and the East Midlands.
 It is an exempt charity, regulated by the Department for Education.
 Its chief executive is Lee Wilson.

 The trust was founded in 2009, led by Sir Michael Wilkins who was principal of the trust's namesake, Outwood Grange Academy.
 Its CEO, from 2016 to 2023, was Sir Martyn Oliver, who previously served as a principal of schools within the trust.

 The trust operates using an "80:20" principle, where about 80% of how its schools operate is standardised and 20% is open to local innovation.

 Windfall

-In 2015, the Conservative Education Minister, Nicky Morgan, announced she was giving five multi-academy trusts, including Outwood Grange Academies Trust, a million pounds each for “improving performance for pupils in some of the most challenging and disadvantaged areas of the country”.
+In 2015, the Conservative Education Minister, Nicky Morgan, announced she was giving five multi-academy trusts, including Outwood Grange Academies Trust, a million pounds each for "improving performance for pupils in some of the most challenging and disadvantaged areas of the country".
 The money was awarded to raise standards in deprived areas in South Yorkshire, Bradford, Greater Manchester, Northumberland and Tees Valley.
-The Northern Powerhouse minister said, James Wharton said, " 'experience, leadership, and the chains’ strong track record of success' will mean northern school children can now fulfil their potential."
-It was pointed out at the time that Sir Michael Wilkins had been previously criticised for taking £500,000 consultancy fees over and above his salary; then a financial audit by Wakefield Council reportedly uncovered an “excessive rewards culture” with lavish spending on foreign trips.
+The Northern Powerhouse minister said, James Wharton said, "'experience, leadership, and the chains' strong track record of success' will mean northern school children can now fulfil their potential."
+It was pointed out at the time that Sir headteacher Michael Wilkins had been previously criticised for taking £500,000 consultancy fees over and above his salary; then a financial audit by Wakefield Council reportedly uncovered an "excessive rewards culture" with lavish spending on foreign trips.
+Payments to Wilkins had been investigated by the council in 2011.